 In several posts we’ve shared information about the downfall of consuming too many sugary drinks, including fruit juice.
-From the increased risk of cancers, disruption to your gut microbiome, increased risk of all-cause mortality, consuming too much sugar (which can lead to a variety of health issues), and underestimating calories which can lead to weight gain.
+An increased risk of cancers, disruption to your gut microbiome, higher risk of all-cause mortality- all of it is linked to consuming too much sugar.
+On top of the long-term risks that can occur from consuming too much sugar or sugar substitutes, excessive sugar intake can also lead to underestimating calories, which can lead to weight gain.
 Sugary drinks do not support our best health.
 But not everybody enjoys plain ol’ water all day long.
 Instead of dreading the endeavor of staying hydrated, here are 5 ideas to keep your body nourished, keep sugar and calories at bay, and make it an enjoyable experience.

 Smoothies are one of our favorite ways to get one or more servings of fruits and vegetables while also avoiding excess sugar and other unhealthy ingredients.
 You can start with some of our smoothie suggestions and then tweak the ingredients to your taste.
 If you make too much, freeze the remainder in ice trays and enjoy it later!
 For any recipe you use, avoid sweetened non-dairy milk because many are loaded with sugar, defeating the purpose of trying to make a healthy drink.
 You can add protein powder or use plain Greek yogurt for a protein boost that will also add creaminess.
 This recipe also contains flax seed which supports digestive health and has been shown to help lower cholesterol.